LogtalkDotOrg/logtalk3/manuals/_sources/devtools/diagrams.rst.txt

 When using Windows, there are known issues with some Prolog compilers due to the internal representation of paths.
-If you encounter problems with a specific backend Prolog compiler, try to use another supported backend Prolog compiler when generating diagrams.
+If you encounter problems with a specific backend Prolog compiler, try if possible to use another supported backend Prolog compiler when generating diagrams.

 For printing large diagrams, you will need to either use a tool to slice the diagram in page-sized pieces or, preferably, use software capable of